 In healthcare—with patient lives at stake—the debate seems particularly momentous.
 In an industry battling staffing shortages, burnout, and increasing costs, health system leaders need to consider all possible solutions, including AI.
 To truly understand the extent to which AI can help in healthcare and how to implement it effectively, it is important to hear directly from those entrusted with caring for patients: nurses.

 McKinsey and the American Nurses Foundation jointly deployed a national survey to evaluate nurses’ perceptions of AI, as well as their familiarity and experience with it.
 The survey also sought to understand perceived risks and opportunities from various AI applications.
-It garnered responses from 7,200 nurses1 (see sidebar, “About the research collaboration between the American Nurses Foundation and McKinsey”).
+It garnered responses from 7,200 nurses (see sidebar, “About the research collaboration between the American Nurses Foundation and McKinsey”).

 The survey findings suggest optimism and excitement about AI-powered tools that are tempered by a desire to ensure that quality of care is not sacrificed.
 To safeguard this balance, nurse respondents also expressed a keenness to better understand how AI works and the need for more opportunities to provide input on how best to use the technology in the clinical environment.